sgchun/nps/README.md

    ...
    ```

-   **Note: Do not blindly add the above lines.
-The details will depend on individual system configurations.**
+   **Note: Do not blindly use the above codes.
+The details will depend on system configurations.**

 5. We provide job scripts to prepare training and validation cohorts for NPS.
 These scripts require [bgenix](https://bitbucket.org/gavinband/bgen/wiki/bgenix) and [QCTOOL v2](https://www.well.ox.ac.uk/~gav/qctool/).
 Please modify the job scripts (`ukbb_support/*.job`) to load **bgen** and **qctool** modules as necessary.